Thomas-Walker-Lynch/RT_gcc/README.md

 The RT extensions won't let you write recrusive macros.
 My apologies to my cpp magic friends.
 However, they will let you write sets, and to associate values with set members.
 See the documents directory more information.

-Also for reference, I put the cpp magic like faux recursion in the top level library directory, but I suspect you won't need it.

 ### `#rt_macro`

-Defines a macro in standard ISO form, using token literal parsing and optional parameter substitution.
-Basically it is `#define` where the body is contained within parenthesis, and need not be on one line.
+Defines a macro in standard ISO form, using token literal parsing and parameter substitution.
+Basically it is functional form of `#define` where the body is contained within parenthesis, and need not be on one line.

 #### Syntax (EBNF):